Ellenabeich

-Ellenabeich (Scottish Gaelic: Eilean nam Beitheach, meaning "island of the birchwoods.") is a small village on the isle of Seil (Scottish Gaelic: Saoil) – an island on the east side of the Firth of Lorn, 7 miles southwest of Oban, in Scotland.
+Ellenabeich (Scottish Gaelic: Eilean nam Beitheach, meaning "island of the birchwoods.") is a small village on the isle of Seil (Scottish Gaelic: Saoil) – an island on the east side of the Firth of Lorn, 7 miles southwest of Oban, in the council area of Argyll and Bute, Scotland.
 It is a former slate-mining village and is where parts of Ring of Bright Water were filmed.
 Seil is one of the Slate Islands.

 The village gets its name from the former slate island within proximity of the village, called Eilean nam Beitheach.
 The island was mined out of existence and its name is now the current Scottish Gaelic name of the village.

 The village is sometimes called "Easdale" because of its proximity to the island of that name.
 In the village can be found: